Downloading configuration packages

 Move the configurations from the Available Configurations column to the Selected Configurations column.

 You can select configuration categories (for example, Data Visibility Profiles) or individual records (for example, a target subscription called CRM_Export).
-Veeva standard objects (HCOs, HCPs, and so on) are located in the Network Data Model node.
-If you have custom objects created in your Network instance, they are located in the Custom Objects node.
+Data model objects and fields are located in the Data Domains node.

 When you select configuration records, Network identifies dependencies and automatically moves those configuration records to the Selected Configurations pane.
 All dependencies for the selected configurations will be automatically added, except for dependencies for custom data model fields.
 If you export custom objects, dependencies with other custom objects are automatically added but custom object fields and types are not added if you add other feature configurations to your package.
 For more information about dependencies, see Custom object dependencies.